 In a post on Truth Social on June 24, Mr. Trump declared: “Mr. Biden will do anything President Xi of China wants him to do regarding Russia,” and also said that Russia and China were enemies “until Biden came along.”

-Mr Trump also accused President Joe Biden and his son, Hunter Biden, of taking large sums of money from both Russia and China, but that China is currently the bigger threat.
+Mr Trump also accused President Joe Biden and his son, Hunter Biden, of taking large sums of money from both Russia and China, but China is currently the bigger threat.

 “This is an unprecedented opportunity for China, much bigger than Taiwan, that President Xi could have waited for,” Mr. Trump commented.

-Mr. Trump has asserted that the Russia-Ukraine conflict would not have happened if he were President.
+Mr. Trump once asserted that the Russia-Ukraine conflict would not have happened if he were President.
 He claimed that if he were re-elected and the war between Russia and Ukraine continued, he would be able to end the conflict in 24 hours .

 Nguyen Tuyet (According to Daily Mail, Politico, Jerusalem Post, Bloomberg)